1 9 6 0 – 1 9 6 2 (UK)

-The Sunday afternoon ATV comedy series also starred some of the regular Carry On team (Hattie Jacques, Charles Hawtrey and Joan Sims).
+The Sunday afternoon comedy series also starred some of the regular Carry On team (Hattie Jacques, Charles Hawtrey and Joan Sims).
 The basic premise had nine incompatible people chip together to purchase and cohabit a run-down house.

 Hattie Jacques starred as librarian Georgina Ruddy – who had to keep quiet at work all day and so made up for it by being extremely noisy at home.

 Charles Hawtrey was council official Simon Willow, an amiable loner, and Joan Sims was the unemployable Daisy Burke who flitted in and out of jobs and was the bane of the local Labour Exchange.

 The newly-wed Hatton’s were played by Trader Faulkner and Leigh Madison, with Frank Pettingell and Ina de la Haye playing retired Yorkshire sea dog Captain Iliffe and his French violinist wife.

 Frederick Peisley was the shy and persecuted bank clerk, Herbert Keene, and Norman Rossington played law student, Gordon Brent, whose life was dictated by his father’s wishes.